Leon Schlesinger: Schlesinger's Westerns

 Schlesinger spent under $30,000 each because he did not need elaborate action sequences.
 Instead, he used silent action footage of cowboy star Ken Maynard and his horse Tarzan.

 "I later thought Leon's cartoons were better than the horse operas he put me in," Wayne recalled in later years.
 "Those westerns I made at Warner Bros. were remakes of old Ken Maynard films, and all the big scenes like cattle herds and Indian attacks were taken straight from the original Maynard films.
 So I had to dress up to look like Ken Maynard because a lot of the old footage they inserted had shots of Maynard in the distance.
 I really hated that."
-(A few years later, Warners remade these budget Westerns with singing cowboy Dick Foran.)
+A few years later, Warners remade these budget Westerns with singing cowboy Dick Foran.

 Schlesinger as businessman

 Schlesinger was a shrewd businessman with a keen eye for talent.
-When Harman and Ising left Warner Bros. with Bosko in 1933, Schlesinger set up his own studio on the Warner Bros.
+When Harman and Ising left Warner Bros. with the rights to Bosko in 1933, Schlesinger set up his own studio on the Warner Bros.
 Sunset Boulevard lot at the corner of Van Ness and Fernwood.
-He wooed animators away from other studios, including some of those who had once worked for Harman and Ising.
+He wooed animators away from other studios, including some of those who had once worked at Harman-Ising Productions.
 One of these was Friz Freleng, whom Schlesinger promoted to oversee production of Looney Tunes and to develop the sister series, Merrie Melodies.
 Former Harman-Ising animator Bob Clampett was also hired.
 Schlesinger's recruiting of Robert McKimson, Tex Avery, Chuck Jones, and Frank Tashlin further increased the quality of the studio's output.

-He later added Carl Stalling and Mel Blanc, and collectively these men created such famous characters as Porky Pig, Daffy Duck, and Bugs Bunny.
+Schlesinger later hired composer Carl W. Stalling and voice actor Mel Blanc, and collectively these men created such famous characters as Porky Pig, Daffy Duck, and Bugs Bunny.
 Schlesinger largely took a "hands off" approach to the animation unit, allowing his directors freedom to create what they wished, provided that the resulting films were successful.
 Schlesinger sold Pacific Title & Art Studio in 1935 to concentrate on his animation studio.